dennisja/react-tips-and-patterns/README.md

 **The slides of the talk can be found [here](https://dennisja.github.io/react-tips-and-patterns/#0)**

+## Requirements

+- Lerna or yarn or npm
+- Node

 ## Running the Examples

 - Clone the Repository and move to the root directory